Indrani0721/Restaurant-Recommendation-System/README.md

 ## Features

-- Personalized restaurant recommendations
+- Personalized restaurant recommendations.
 - Search and filter restaurants based on cuisine, location, and ratings
-- User reviews and ratings for restaurants
+- User reviews and ratings for restaurants.

 ## Getting Started